marimatulle/what-do-i-watch/README.md

-# 🎬 Random Movie Discord Bot
+# 🎬 What Do I Watch
-A Discord bot that helps you discover movies randomly, either from all genres or a specific genre, using the TMDB (The Movie Database) API.
+What Do I Watch is a Discord bot that helps you discover movies randomly, either from all genres or a specific genre, using the TMDB (The Movie Database) API.

 ---